 The good news is that you can have a mentor and be a mentor at the same time.
 Most coaches have coaches.
 Seriously.
 If God leads you to mentor someone when you’re in survival mode, ask God for a mentor so that you can be guided as you go.

-If pride and hypocrisy scare you, please don’t try to protect yourself by staying pure.
+If pride and hypocrisy scare you, please don’t try to protect yourself by staying away from them.
 You can’t protect yourself from being hypocritical.
 What you can do is let your snakebites heal by talking about them openly with God.
 He wants to hear everything that’s on your heart.
 He wants to go through your pain with you on his cross so that you can move forward into delighting in him.

 If you live in fear of survival mode, you’ll stay in a place that’s far more dangerous: denial.
 If you’re afraid that you’ll always be in survival mode, reach out for that Christian friend who’s come out of that place and is now thriving.